Controlling Medical Costs: YSPH Researchers Seek Ways to Reduce Readmissions for Stroke Patients

 Geographically, readmission rates are highest in the southeast and Mid-Atlantic region and the U.S. territories (Puerto Rico and the Virgin Islands).
 Demographically, rates are higher among women, African-Americans and elderly patients.
 Medically, rates are highest among those with histories of cardiovascular–related conditions including congestive heart failure, heart attack, diabetes and renal failure.
 Results suggest that targeting these high-risk groups with more intensive transition-of-care programs following a stroke may help reduce readmission rates.

 “If readmissions are to be used as an indicator of quality of care, it is important to differentiate preventable readmissions from those that may not be preventable,” says Lichtman, “especially since the conditions for which a patient is readmitted may be unrelated to the stroke itself.”
 More research is needed to improve our understanding of factors contributing to high readmission rates for ischemic stroke patients, with the goal of identifying strategies that can effectively reduce avoidable readmissions.

 “Hospitals are not responsible for the socio-economic status of the communities they serve,” says Lichtman, “but they may require support programs for community health and outpatient care for stroke patients.”

 Lichtman’s research team included Erica Leifheit-Limson, Ph.D., and Sara Jones, M.P.H., both from the Yale School of Public Health; Yun Wang, Ph.D., Harvard School of Public Health; and Larry Goldstein, M.D., Duke University.

-This Article was submitted by Denise L Meyer, on Thursday, November 14, 2013.
+This article was submitted by Denise L Meyer on November 14, 2013.